Revature-Revinsure/Revinsure/STARTUP.md

 * With Ant should be unchecked

 ### Pre Steps
-In Execute shell command, write this to create Angular project.
-It will save files in a dist folder:
+In Execute shell command, write:
 ```
 cd /root/.jenkins/workspace/RevInsure/RevinsureAngular
 npm update
 ng build
 ```
+This will create the Angular project.
+It will save the files in a dist folder.

 ### Build
 * Root POM: RevinsureSpring/pom.xml